How I Reconcile My Chronic Illness and Disability Identities

 Later on, I joined a global disability charity to work on the implementation of the UN Convention on the Rights of Persons with Disabilities (UNCRPD).
 I was the voice of disability rights.
 The face of it.

-I remember meeting a disability activist just before I started my job, and telling her about how great it was that a lot of people with chronic illnesses identified as disabled.
+I remember meeting a disability activist just before I started my job, and telling her about how great it was that a lot of people with chronic illness identified as disabled.
 “I have health needs, and it’s so important to talk about access to health care too.”
 Her face sunk.
 “We don’t talk about this.
 We use the social model, not the medical model.”

 Weeks after this conversation, I remember thinking “Am I a bad disability activist?
 I support the social model, the idea that disability is created by environmental barriers, but is it wrong if I want some of my symptoms to improve?
 Should I be proud of my EDS?
 I’m proud of who I am – that includes me being disabled – but I’m not proud of EDS itself.”